The City of Belleville has an active and involved Parks and Recreation

 Belleville War Memorial and features a

 arbor, picnic pavilion, benches, restrooms and wonderful lake views. the Horizon Park Waterfront offers a lakeside

 boardwalk, courtesy boat docks and ADA acccessible canoe/kayak launch.
 A favorite activity of area residents is watching the sun set over the lake at Horizon

-at the foot of the to the Belleville bridge, is a community gathering place for individual quiet time and for fun events offering lakefront vistas.
+At the foot of the to the Belleville Bridge, Doane's Landing is a community gathering place for individual quiet time and for fun events offering lakefront vistas.

-Victory Park is located in the heart of the City at an intersection known by local residents as "Five Points".
+Located in the heart of the City, at an intersection known by local residents as "Five Points".
 Victory Park offers a children's play area, picnic facilities, a gazebo, and features a statue of the famous explorer LaSalle.
 It is home to the renovated Victory Station, which is available to rent for meetings and special events.